 4. What are the payable fees ?

 The following fees are payable for an international application filed at MyIPO:

-6. Beside MyIPO, is there any other office where a Malaysian national or resident can file
+6. Besides MyIPO, is there any other office where a Malaysian national or resident can file

 his international application?